diffr/diffr-h/INSTALL.md

 Installation Instructions
 =========================

-This program is written in Haskell and built using cabal.
+This program is written in Haskell and built using (cabal)[http://www.haskell.org/cabal/].

+It is suggested that (cabal-dev)[http://hackage.haskell.org/package/cabal-dev] be used as it provides a sandboxed, per-project dependency management, which leads to less issues with conflicting library versions.

 To build, you will need:
 * haskell-platform
+* cabal (or cabal-dev)

+If you're on a mac, check out (homebrew)[http://mxcl.github.io/homebrew/].

 #### Building